 For policies and other guidance on contractual service and grant agreements, see below:

-The Florida Association of State Agency Administrative Services Directors (FASAASD) is comprised of representatives from each state agency, whose common responsibilities include Human Resource (Personnel), Purchasing/Procurement, and Finance and Accounting.
-Each month, FASAASD members meet to discuss topics that effect all state agencies and to share best practices.
+Florida Administration Services Meeting (FASM) is comprised of representatives from each state agency, whose common responsibilities include Human Resource (Personnel), Purchasing/Procurement, and Finance and Accounting.
+Each month, FASM members meet to discuss topics that effect all state agencies and to share best practices.

 To ensure state agencies are afforded the best interest rates and financing terms, the Chief Financial Officer (CFO) has established a master equipment financing agreement for consolidated financing of deferred payment, installment sale, or lease purchases with a financial institution, pursuant to Section 287.064, Florida Statutes.
 Agencies interested in participating in the Consolidated Equipment Financing Program (CEFP) may access the following links for the master equipment financing agreement and the CEFP application.